worldmind/notes/resume/README.md

 You system is a __model__ of part of the reality - correct model will be enough flexible.
-Model it is not just storable entities! - it's common mistake, thus I need to describe example: lets imagine that you work in hosting company, you have clients, clients have a services like domains, hosting of different types and etc.
+Model it is not just storable entities! - it's common mistake, so, better to explain with an example: lets imagine that you work in hosting company, you have clients, clients have a services like domains, hosting of different types and etc.
 If client sent payment, you need to perform some actions - create, activate or prolong all payed services.
-This scenario is a part of model of hosting business, model is not only storable payment entity it's business scenario.
+This scenario is a part of model of hosting business, model is not only storable payment entity - it's business scenario.

 ### Use your brain and brains of your team